Bezeone/Bezhuangs-Blog/source/_posts/Tools-for-Data-Science.md

 ### Languages of Data Science

-- Data is central to data science and data science requires programming.
-- The language you choose to learn will depend on the things you need to accomplish.
 - Python
-  - Python is a powerhouse language.
-It is by far the most popular programming language for data science.
-  - General Purpose language
-  - Large standard library
+  - General Purpose language with Large standard library
   - Scientific computing libraries like Pandas, NumPy, SciPy and Matplotlib
   - For artificial intelligence it has PyTorch, TensorFlow, Keras and Scikit-learn
   - Python can be used for Natural Language Processing (NLP) using the Natural Language Toolkit (NLTK)